vbr-calc/pyVBRc/README.md

 ```

+Note that the array to interpolate is specified as a tuple of output fieldnames: `("anelastic", "andrade_psp", "V")` corresponds to accessing `VBR.output.anelastic.andrade_psp.V`.
 To interpolate at more than one point, you can provide an array of points:

 ```python
 import matplotlib.pyplot as plt